poorsquinky/resume/resume.md

 - Designed, built, and deployed pipelines for development projects of all sizes and all levels of CI/CD adoption

-Kermit the Frog impression
-- Just seeing if you're actually reading this

 Network Administration
 - Experienced with complex Ethernet and WiFi network topologies
 - Protocol-level network analysis